-When we consider the long-term evolution of urban areas then, naturally, relative location in space is a crucial factor.
+This paper aims to explore a new approach to the dynamics and evolution of urban spatial structure.
 In the classic theories, competition for space gives rise to zoning of urban activities (Burgess, 1925) which can be reinforced by the manipulation of transport networks or land use plans, and standard equilibrium models to approximate these processes have long been available (see, for example, Putman (1983) or Miller et al. (2004)) for a slightly more modern twist).